luccabb/db_flask/README.md

 Base tables: Agent, User, Office, AgentOffice, House, Sale, Commission, Summary.

-Agent: Holds information of real estate agents.
+**Agent**: Holds information of real estate agents.

-User: Holds information of our users, they are the ones who buy and sell properties.
+**User**: Holds information of our users, they are the ones who buy and sell properties.

-Office: Holds information of a given office.
+**Office**: Holds information of a given office.

-AgentOffice: Holds information on what agents works for what office.
+**AgentOffice**: Holds information on what agents works for what office.
 This normalized table allow for agents to work for multiple offices.

-House: Holds information of a given house that is either for sale or was already sold.
+**House**: Holds information of a given house that is either for sale or was already sold.

-Sale: Holds information on what house was sold to what buyer. 'price' is repeated/denormalized here in case there was any change(discount) on the 'price' listed on the previous table (House).
+**Sale**: Holds information on what house was sold to what buyer. 'price' is repeated/denormalized here in case there was any change(discount) on the 'price' listed on the previous table (House).

-Commission: Holds commission information for a given sale and for a given agent.
+**Commission**: Holds commission information for a given sale and for a given agent.
 Having this data normalized allow us to have multiple agents helping in a single house sale.

-Summary: Holds information on total sales and total commissions, updated with every new sale.
+**Summary**: Holds information on total sales and total commissions, updated with every new sale.
 Allow quick lookup on those values.
 I.E: if this information is listed on the website's homepage we can get them from this table, to ensure that the data is up to date.

 OBS: There are a few indexes on those tables that might help in the future to make queries faster, such as: agent_id on House table, price on House and Sale tables...
 They should be created/removed based on their tradeoffs (faster query vs additional storage) and how the scaling of the system is going.